hex13/atom-lupa/README.md

 # Lupa 🔍

 ====================================================
-What is Lupa atom package?
-===

-It's something you surely would like to install.

-- Better navigation
+- List of functions, classes, objects etc. on a sidebar
-- Better understanding the codebase (full indexing of JS project, global searching: just prefix your search with 2 dots: ..foo)
+- Full indexing of JS project
+- Global searching: just prefix your search with 2 dots: ..foo)
 - Semantic code search
 - JavaScript/ES6 support